MaxTelford/MonoDeutData/README.md

 ​
 For the comparison of likelihoods from three alternative tree hypotheses we used the following scripts.
 For usage read the scripts.
 ​
  * `likelihood_transform.py` - was used to transform likelihood values.
  * `plot_triangles.R` - was used to plot the transformed likelihoods.
-CSV inputs used are provided in the supplementary material.
 ​
 ---
 ​